Review and road test of the Fiat Panda City Cross

 Ten Second Review of the Fiat Panda City Cross

 Although it could be accused of being all show and no go, the front-wheel drive Fiat Panda City Cross is too likeable to damn with such a verdict.
 In fact, it emerges as something surprisingly appealing.
-Especially in this new mild hybrid form.
+And with mild hybrid tech, it's efficient too.

-The Fiat Panda 4x4 you've probably heard of.
-It's a bit of a minor cult car.
+The Fiat Panda 4x4: you've probably heard of.
+It's a bit of a minor cult car, sadly no longer on sale.
 The Fiat Panda City Cross?
 This one's a bit more of an unknown quantity, but stick with us because it's a good 'un.
 The elephant in the room first.
-Despite looking ostensibly similar to the Panda 4x4, the City Cross only directs drive to its front wheels.
+Despite looking ostensibly similar to the old Panda 4x4, the City Cross only directs drive to its front wheels.
 That might well be enough to deter a few people who will immediately label it inauthentic, but those of you with less dogmatic standpoints might like to give it a chance.

 It almost seems a model out of time.
-A few years ago there was a big boom in this sort of car.
+A decade or so back, there was a big boom in this sort of car.
 We had the Rover Streetwise, the Volkswagen Polo Dune and the Citroen C3 XTR to name but a few.
-These have all proved to be an evolutionary dead end for their manufacturers yet if anyone could be relied on to make the genre work, it's Fiat.
-With good reason too.
+These have all proved to be an evolutionary dead end for their manufacturers, yet if anyone could be relied on to make the genre work, it's Fiat.

 Like any other Panda, this one's especially at home in a city environment.
 True, the five-speed gearbox could be a little more precise, but you'll appreciate the way this car takes even quite nasty small urban bumps in its stride.
 And delivers neat little touches like the steering's 'City' mode option to increase the assistance it gives at parking speeds so that you can use the tight 9.3m turning circle more easily.
 Urban-friendly through and through you see.